 The EUSBSR aims at improving the environmental conditions of the Baltic Sea, connecting the region and increasing prosperity among its population.
 The implementation of the Strategy is financed by different national and EU funds, including Interreg Baltic Sea Region.

-The Programme gathers and mobilises stakeholders from around the region, develops and transfers knowledge as well as provides analyses and other evidence to guide policy processes. in particular, Interreg Baltic Sea Region funds EUSBSR flagships and support the macro-regional cooperation on the technical level.
+The Programme gathers and mobilises stakeholders from around the region, develops and transfers knowledge as well as provides analyses and other evidence to guide policy processes.
+In particular, Interreg Baltic Sea Region funds EUSBSR flagship projects and support the macro-regional cooperation on the technical level.
 In the framework of the programming period 2014 – 2020, Interreg Baltic Sea Region is co-financing 67 flagship projects with almost EUR 142 million and their 18 extensions with almost EUR 11 million coming from the European Regional Development Fund (ERDF).

 Interreg Baltic Sea Region continues its support to the EUSBSR based on the achievements reached in the previous programming period from 2007 to 2013, when the Baltic Sea Region Programme supported 49 projects closely linking to the Strategy.